ADA Facebook Pet Friendly EHO

 • Disability Insurance: A disability policy provides income for a worker who can’t work due to illness or injury; however, this type of plan would need to be in place before symptoms of memory loss begin.

-• Long-Term Care Insurance: In order to utilize long-term care insurance for memory care, a policy needs to be in place prior to diagnosis of dementia or Alzheimer’s.
+• Long-Term Care Insurance: To utilize long-term care insurance for memory care, a policy must be in place before diagnosis of dementia or Alzheimer’s.
 For those who are planning ahead for the possibility of needing memory care, be sure to compare how much a policy pays per day and how many days or years it will pay out.

 Ready to learn more?